tomas-fryza/avr-course/Labs/06-lcd/README.md

 In 8-bit mode we send the command/data to the LCD using eight data lines (D0-D7), while in 4-bit mode we use four data lines (D4-D7) to send commands and data.
 Inside the HD44780 there is still an 8-bit operation so for 4-bit mode, two writes to get 8-bit quantity inside the chip are made (first high four bits and then low four bits with an E clock pulse).

 In the lab, the LCD1602 display module is used.
 The display consists of two rows of 16 characters each.
-Ih has an LED backlight and it interfaces through a parallel interface with only 6 wires for the HD44780:
+It has an LED backlight and it communicates through a parallel interface with only 6 wires:
    * RS - register select.
 Selects the data or instruction register inside the HD44780,
    * E - enable.
 This loads the data into the HD44780 on the falling edge,
    * D7:4 - Upper nibble used in 4-bit mode.